How to Dissolve a Montana Corporation

 To dissolve your Montana Corporation, you submit the completed Articles of Dissolution for Profit Corporation form as well as a Tax Certificate from the Department of Revenue, to the Secretary of State by mail, fax or in person.
 Submit your dissolution along with the filing fee.

-A dissolved corporation may not carry on any business except as appropriate to wind up and liquidate its business affairs.
+After you dissolve a corporation or LLC, you may not carry on any business except as appropriate to wind up and liquidate business affairs.

 Is there a filing fee to dissolve or cancel a Montana Corporation?